dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ## Matching Algorithm

-How are clients match against the data we receive from xDS endpoint?
+How are queries match against the data we receive from xDS endpoint?

 1. Does the cluster exist?
 If not return NXDOMAIN, otherwise continue.